-Here’s a protocols I would use for increasing force production:
+Here's a protocol I would use for increasing force production:

 Intensity: 60-70% of 1RM

 Banded Resistance: 15-20% of the overall bar load.
-For most people this would be the 0.5 inch band from Rubber Banditz (click to check band size and price).
+For most people, this would be the red band from WOD Nation (click to check band size and price).
 For example, if 60% of your 1 rep max is 100lbs, then you should use 80-85lb bar load with 15-20lbs band resistance at the top end.